-It doesn’t take long after dipping your toe into Canadian real estate investment to discover that the market is filled with ways to make some money.
+It doesn’t take long after dipping your toe into the Canadian real estate investment space to discover that the market is filled with ways to make some money.
 Some investors flock toward the home sales market.
 Others work on dominating the rental arena.
-Some play the tourism trade, luring in vacationers who want to bask in the nation’s ample natural splendour.
+Some play the tourism trade, luring in vacationers who want to bask in the nation’s ample natural splendor.

 Then, there are those investors who want to renovate and create, or who want to build something where there was nothing.
 Those investors naturally gravitate toward the world of real estate development.
 This expansive umbrella term refers to the complicated series of events that see an empty lot filled with new stores and homes or dilapidated property resurrected from the brink of destruction.

 Once you’ve decided on real estate development, you need to determine if you want to set your sights on residential or commercial real estate development.
+After all, there are different types of real estate developments and with each option comes a unique development process.
 You don’t have to be in the real estate business to understand the fundamental difference between them—it’s exactly what it sounds like.
 Residential real estate developers build homes and small apartments.
 Commercial real estate developers build businesses.
 In Canada, most provinces consider any multi-unit building over four units as commercial development, as well.

 Those who are new to real estate development should consider residential development because the construction standards tend to be less rigorous.
 Besides having stricter standards, commercial construction supplies are more expensive, and the buildings they produce are more complex.
 If you find that you are operating on a more modest budget, commercial real estate development may be out of the question.
 At least at first.

-Before you can start building your development portfolio, you’ll have to find a place to launch your development.
+Before you start building your portfolio, you will need to find a place to launch your development.
 The good news for aspiring property developers is that Canada is filled with opportunity.
 As major cities like Toronto and Montreal begin to overflow, residents of the country are looking to the outlying suburbs and towns to purchase a home and find or commute to a job.
 Smaller towns that neighbour big cities are ideal spots for property development:

 - There is space to build in outlying areas.